BartAgterbosch/Freya/README.md

 <br>
 ## Download
 Release: [Download V3.0.0](https://github.com/BartAgterbosch/Freya-GPT-3-AI-Chatbot-/releases/download/v3.0.0/Freya.exe) <br>
-Note: You need to get your own api key from beta.openai.com, if you want you can train your own model, but it works fairly good out of the box.
+Note: You need to get your own api key from beta.openai.com, if you want you can train your own model, but it works fairly good out of the box as the davinci engine by itself has very good interactional abilities.